Course - Materials Physics - TFY4255

-- Understand crystallography, including point groups, space groups and the use of the International Tables for Crystallography and link group theory to crystallography.
+- Use of the International Tables for Crystallography and link basic group theory to crystallography.

-- Carry out kinematical diffraction calculations of spatial and temporal correlations from materials of varying degree of order.
+- Do kinematical diffraction calculations of spatial and temporal correlations from materials of varying degree of order.

-- Perform hands on experiments, including data analysis and report writing, of scattering experiments on materials in the solid (bulk and surface) phase.
+- Perform hands on experiments, including data analysis and report writing, of scattering experiments on materials.

 - Judge the feasibility of using the covered experimental techniques to address structure-related problems in a wide range of organic and inorganic material classes.

 The course will be given in English if students on an international master program in physics are attending the course.
 Lecture material is in English.
 Expected work load in the course is 225 hours.